Mini-quilt fridge magnets. Love that idea!! We have seen several over the years and it is time we all now make one.So cool.

 photo credit: A Cuppa and a Catch-up

 BTW.
-I think that Rashida from IHeartLinen was the originator of this idea, as she wrote about it 5 years ago!
+I think that Rashida from IHeartLinen was the originator of this idea!
 Her blocks may not look as tidy but hey, no prototype ever looks as good as the production model which comes out years later.

 Quick 1,2,3 Howto

-3. Sew quilting fabric pieces together in a pretty fashion to make an approximate square
+Step 2: Sew the fabric pieces together in a pretty fashion to make an approximate square.
+This will be the front of your completed block.

-4. Fold work into a perfect square and stitch on a perfect-square back layer
+Step 4: Fold work into a perfect square and stitch the fabric together on three sides with right sides facing.

 Creative Tips